camilodoa/camilodoa/README.md

 *he/him*

-Right now, I'm using spiking neural networks to solve reinforcement learning problems, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), and I'm a software engineer at Google.
+I'm using spiking neural networks to solve reinforcement learning problems, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), and I'm a software engineer at Google.